-ALL of our letterpress plates are capable of holding very fine detail required for high-quality printing with solvent or oil-based inks.
+ALL of our letterpress printing plates are capable of holding very fine detail required for high-quality printing with solvent or oil-based inks.

-They are compatible with virtually any letterpress machine
+These are compatible with almost any letterpress machine

-All letterpress products can be supplied with or without double-sided tape attached.
+We can also supply all our letterpress products with or without double-sided tape attached.

 They are all hard enough to leave a tactile or embossed/debossed finish, which is very much in fashion at the moment.